Police Record Checks

 To obtain a PRC in Waterloo, you can go to the Police Station at 45 Columbia St. E. at the corner of Columbia and Weber in Waterloo.
 Take two pieces of identification, one of which needs to be photo ID (e.g. driver's licence).
 If one of those pieces of identification doesn't have your local address, then you should also bring a piece of mail with your name and local address on it.
 Your student ID is great for this purpose.
 Then pick up the document from the detachment when it is ready.
 You may also obtain a PRC from your home community.

 In Waterloo, PRCs cost $25.
+You must pay with cash and they don't provide change.
 The cost varies in other communities from $10 - $50.
 It's a good idea to get a receipt.

 Discounts are no longer offered in Waterloo to college or university students who are completing a placement as part of a course requirement, unless the organization you will be assisting can offer this discount.